coencoensmeets/Letterboxd-sorter/README.md

   <img src="https://i.imgur.com/ACaDdRc.png" alt="Logo">

 ### Errors in sorting:
 Unfortunately, there are some apparent errors.
 Colour is interpreted in the brain and is influenced by many factors.
 The first issue is getting one single RGB value from a poster.
-What colour is leading in the image?Secondly, sorting colours is an impossible job to get correct and certainly for a machine.
+What colour is leading in the image?
+Secondly, sorting colours is an impossible job to get correct and certainly for a machine.
 Alan Zucconi wrote a great article about it.
 ([https://www.alanzucconi.com/2015/09/30/colour-sorting/](https://www.alanzucconi.com/2015/09/30/colour-sorting/))

 ### The workings: